leemolton/recipes-project/README.md

 ### Manual Testing

 Navigation
-The pages have been tested and all the links to the pages to ensure that they work properly and take the user to the right place.
-The navigation bar is at the top of every page.
+Manual testing for the application was undertaken and it passed.
+I put a plan together to test everything from the menu bar to the different links on each page.
+My first test was to test the buttons on the menu bar to access the different pages.
+The pages opened and on the correct page, the links were correctly written to the different template files.
+The hyperlinks were next to be tested, firstly on the home page to the different recipes and all the links to the recipes to ensure that they worked.
+The right recipes opened correctly.
 All of the navigation has been tested on smaller screen devices too.

 Search Recipe bar
-I tested the input of the search bar and displayed a few different recipes.
-I clicked on the View Recipe button to display the specific recipe.
+I firstly tested the input of the search bar and displayed a few different recipes.
+Next I clicked on the View Recipe button to display a range of specific recipes, the recipes selected all displayed correctly.

 Add recipe form
-I tested add recipe form and added a recipe to the database successfully.
+The next test was on the recipe form, to test this I added a new recipe by completing each box of the form and then clicked on the submit button.
+The new recipe was added to the database successfully.

 ## Heroku Deployment